 - You cannot cancel or defer your enrolment if you attend the exam.

-- You must have access to relevant accounting and auditing standards, professional statements and relevant legislation.
+- Any additional reference material required for each subject, such as relevant legislation, is outlined in the introductory section of the study.
+You must have access to relevant accounting and auditing standards, professional statements and relevant legislation.
 This is not supplied as part of the study guide.
 It is your responsibility to access these via the standard-setters' or legislation websites.
-It will be necessary to print relevant sections for exam purposes.
+It will be necessary to print the relevant sections for exam purposes.

-- CPA Australia will not be accountable for any customs fees or duties imposed by a country.
+- CPA Australia will not be accountable for any customs fees or duties imposed by a country or delivery delays due to COVID-19.
 It is also your responsibility to provide any country-specific information that is required for customs clearance of the study guide.
-We will not be able to deliver your study guide to the following countries if you do not supply the information listed below:
+We will not be able to deliver your study guide to the following countries if you do not supply the required information:

 - Russia: Please provide a business address, including the business name.